SAPPHIRE LEGAL - Employment Law, Unemployment, Construction & Real Estate Attorney

 A hostile work environment and harassment are essentially the same.
 A hostile work environment involves unwelcome behavior that can be imputed to the employer (i.e. by a supervisor) based on an employee's membership in a protected class (see protected classes under discrimination), which changes the terms and conditions of employment.
 Many people confuse the common meaning of hostile work environment with the legal definition.
 There is no legal claim for hostile work environment if a supervisor treats you with hostility for reasons other than your membership in a protected class.
 If your work environment is hostile, you are likely miserable and need things to change.
+To address these employment law issues, you need an attorney to provide legal advice to protect your rights.

 Sexual harassment is sex (gender) discrimination.
 Sexual harassment can occur in one of two ways: quid pro quo (this for that), meaning that a supervisor has held a benefit or consequence over an employee's head in exchange for sexual favors, or a hostile work environment, meaning that the sexual harassment can be directed at a coworker but creates a hostile work environment for everyone (see hostile work environment for more information).
 Even though an employee may engage in certain behavior in compliance with the harasser's threats, he or she may still have a claim for sexual harassment.
 Sexual harassment includes directly making a pass at an employee and/or jokes or photographs of a sexual nature being shared at work.
 You should not keep quiet about sexual harassment but should seek our employment lawyer's legal advice before you file a complaint!